openzipkin/zipkin/README.md

 The [InMemoryStorage](https://github.com/openzipkin/zipkin-java/blob/master/zipkin/src/main/java/zipkin/storage/InMemoryStorage.java) component is packaged in zipkin's core library.
 It is not persistent, nor viable for realistic work loads.
 Its purpose is for testing, for example starting a server on your laptop without any database needed.

 ### MySQL
 The [JDBCStorage](https://github.com/openzipkin/zipkin-java/tree/master/zipkin-storage/jdbc) component currently is only tested with MySQL 5.6-7.
 It is designed to be easy to understand, and get started with.
-However, it has [known performance issues at larger scales](https://github.com/openzipkin/zipkin-java/issues/233).
-For example, queries will eventually take seconds to return if you put a lot of data into it.
+For example, it deconstructs spans into columns, so you can perform ad-hoc queries using SQL.
+However, this component has [known performance issues](https://github.com/openzipkin/zipkin-java/issues/233): queries will eventually take seconds to return if you put a lot of data into it.

 ### Cassandra
 The [CassandraStorage](https://github.com/openzipkin/zipkin-java/tree/master/zipkin-storage/cassandra) component is tested against Cassandra 2.2+.
-It is designed for larger scales of data.
+It stores spans as opaque thrifts which means you can't read them in cqlsh.
+However, it is designed for scale.
 For example, it has manually implemented indexes to make querying larger data more performant.
+This store requires a [spark job](https://github.com/openzipkin/zipkin-dependencies-spark) to aggregate dependency links.

 ### Elasticsearch
 The [ElasticsearchStorage](https://github.com/openzipkin/zipkin-java/tree/master/zipkin-storage/elasticsearch) component is tested against Elasticsearch 2.3.
-It is designed for larger scales of data, and works on json directly.
-The Elasticsearch component is the newest option.
+It stores spans as json and has been designed for larger scale.
+This store is the newest option, and does not yet [support dependency links](https://github.com/openzipkin/zipkin-dependencies-spark/issues/21).

 ## Server
 The [zipkin server](https://github.com/openzipkin/zipkin-java/tree/master/zipkin-server)